 • Use only new, sterile single-use needles.
 You should be able to watch the artist open the package in front of you.

-• Throw used razors and needles immediately into a special “sharps” container and not into the regular garbage.
+• Throw used razors and needles immediately into an approved sharps container and not into regular garbage.
+The sharps container cannot be discarded into regular garbage.

 • Use sterile, individually packaged equipment such as tips, grips and tubes.
 The package should be opened in front of you.

-• Sterilize instruments using an autoclave, chemiclave or dry heat sterilizer.
-Glass (hot) bead “sterilizers”, UV “sterilizers”, ultrasonic cleaners, pressure cookers, microwaves or boiling water are not acceptable methods of sterilization.
+• Glass (hot) bead “sterilizers”, UV “sterilizers”, chemi-claves, ultrasonic cleaners, pressure cookers, microwaves glutaraldehyde or boiling water are not acceptable methods of sterilization.

-• Have the mechanical sterilizer tested using a “spore test challenge” every two weeks to ensure it is working properly.
+• Have the sterilizer tested using a “spore test challenge” that is sent to a laboratory at least once every two weeks to ensure it is working properly.

 • Dispense all lotions and creams in a way that does not contaminate the remaining lotion or cream (no “double dipping”).